Here’s a reality of life: we all get stuck in a rut occasionally.

 6) Break the Routine

 I’ve learned that too much routine is a bad thing for me.
-It can kill my creativity, open to the door to bad habits to add more interest to my days (overeating or drinking being big ones).
+It can kill my creativity, and open the door to bad habits to add more interest to my days (overeating or drinking being big ones).

 So it’s important to understand which routines and in what amounts are the most helpful.

 The morning routine I shared above has been really effective for me.
-I can do this everyday and feel good about the trajectory it’s putting me on.
+I can do this every day and feel good about the trajectory it’s putting me on.

-But for instance if I work all day everyday at my Club, I get burnt out and it stops being as effective.
+But for instance, if I work all day every day at my Club, I get burnt out, and it stops being as effective.

-Also regular travel or days away from work are important for me as well.
+Also, regular travel or days away from work are important for me as well.

 I used to always work weekends, and I’ll still often do some work.
-But as much as possible I try and use those days to break the routine.
+But as much as possible, I try and use those days to break the routine.

-On the diet the 4 Hour Body Diet, Tim Ferriss recommends a cheat day once a week.
-On this day you eat as much junk food and unhealthy stuff as you want.
 This is supposed to reset your brain so that it doesn’t get too accustomed to the diet.
 When done right, it also helps you curb your cravings for unhealthy food for at least a few days afterward.

-Not working on weekends has the same effect for me.
+Not working on weekends has the same effect on me.
 I reset my routine, and after not sitting at my computer for two days, it leaves me excited to dig back in on Monday morning.

 This is one of the reasons Mondays are my most productive day of the week.